Nonparametric estimation in random coefficients binary choice models: Nonparametric Estimation of

-\begin{rem} Alternative estimators of $R^-$ are available.
-For example, one may use kernel regression on the sphere to estimate $r$ in order to obtain an estimator for $R^-$.
-As noted before, however, we then need to use numerical integration to evaluate (\ref{eestb2}) to calculate $\hat f_\beta^-$. \end{rem}
+We now discuss how to obtain $\hat R^-$ in the calculation of \eqref{eestb2}.
+The following choice is particularly convenient:

-Various nonparametric estimators for $f_X$ can be used in \eqref{ert}, since estimation of densities on compact manifolds have been studied by several authors, using histogram (Ruymgaart (1989)), projection estimators (see, e.g. Devroye and Gyorfi (1985) for the circle and Hendriks (1990) for general compact Riemannian manifolds) or kernel estimators (see, e.g. Devroye and Gyorfi (1985) for the case of the circle, and Hall et al. (1987) and Klemel\"a (2000) for higher dimensional spheres).
-We now assume that the following holds for $f_X$ and its estimator $\hat f_X$. \begin{ass} Suppose for $q$ and $\sigma$ that will be specified later \begin{enumerate}[\textup{(}i\textup{)}] \item holds for some $r > 0$, and $f_X$ and $\hat{f}_X$ satisfy either \item \item[{or}] \item for some constant $C$,
+where $m_N$ is a trimming factor going to 0 with the sample size, $K^-(x_i,\cdot)$ denotes the odd part (of the second argument) of the kernel function $K(x_i,\cdot)$ defined in \eqref{ekernel} and $\hat f_X$ is a nonparametric density estimator for $f_X$.
+See Section \ref{sec:ChoiceProbability} of Supplemental Appendix for the derivation of the above formula.
+Various nonparametric estimators for $f_X$ can be used in \eqref{ert_2}, since estimation of densities on compact manifolds have been studied by several authors, using histogram (Ruymgaart (1989)), projection estimators (see, e.g. Devroye and Gyorfi (1985) for the circle and Hendriks (1990) for general compact Riemannian manifolds) or kernel estimators (see, e.g. Devroye and Gyorfi (1985) for the case of the circle, and Hall et al. (1987) and Klemel\"a (2000) for higher dimensional spheres).
+Note also that Baldi et al. (2009) develops an adaptive density estimator on the sphere using needlet thresholding.
+In the simulation experiment we use